AtulAravindDas/ml_hfi_multiyear/README.md

         - `args`:
             - `patience` (int): how long to wait for loss to drop until training is stopped
             - `min_delta` (float): minimum delta loss must reduce

-- `architecture`: Configuration for building the model architecture.
-    - `type` (str: "cnn", "resnet", "vit"): each type has different config keys to set.
-        - "cnn": *under construction*
-        - "resnet": *under construction*
-        - "vit": *under construction*
-    - `input_noise` (int): Maximum amount of noise to add to each landsat image during training.
-Noise is added according to a uniform distribution from [-input_noise, input_noise]

 - `optimizer`: Refer to the [PyTorch optimizer docs](https://pytorch.org/docs/stable/optim.html) for more details.
     - `type`: type of optimizer to use